MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 ---
 ms.assetid:
 title: Obtain a certificate for use with Windows Servers and System Center Operations Manager
-description: This article explains How to obtain a certificate for use with Windows Servers and System Center Operations Manager.
+description: This article explains how to obtain a certificate for use with Windows Servers and System Center Operations Manager.
 author: jyothisuri
 ms.author: v-pgaddala
 manager: v-pgaddala